mars0i/free/doc/notes/WhereDoGenerativeFnsBelong.md

-Questions
+On the role of the generative functions h (or g) in levels.cljc
 ===

+### The problem

-1. In the answer code for ex 3 in Bogacz, phi in the middle level is initalized to v_p.
+In the answer code for ex 3 in Bogacz, phi in the middle level is initalized to v_p.
 Then to update phi, Bogacz h', i.e.  2*phi.
 This is the derivative of h(phi)=phi^2.
 But the error update procedure for the mid level (_p) uses v_p as is.  i.e. not squared.
 So that v_p is a mean